Grading and GPA Requirements

 A final grade earned in a course taught by an NYU Wagner instructor will be changed only in exceptional circumstances.
 Grading is a matter of the discretion of the instructor in his or her application of the NYU Wagner Grading Policy (see above).

 Only the instructor who assigned the final grade can make a quality grade change (e.g., change a grade from a B+ to an A).
 The following circumstances are the unusual exceptions that may warrant a grade appeal: (a) the final grade assigned for a course is based on clear error (e.g., an arithmetic error in computing a grade or failure to grade one of the answers on an examination), or (b) the faculty member who assigned the grade did so in violation of a specific New York University policy.
+Please note that course grades are assigned based on a student’s accomplishment in a course, not upon effort, unless explicitly otherwise noted in a course syllabus.
+As such, grades may not be appealed on the grounds that a student feels the grade received is not commensurate with the effort applied.

 A student who believes a final grade was assigned pursuant to (a) above must first present the case informally to the NYU Wagner instructor responsible for the course in which the student believes an inappropriate grade has been awarded.
 All possible effort should be taken to resolve the case at this informal stage.
 The instructor can make a quality grade change at any time prior to a final written decision by the Associate Dean for Academic Affairs at NYU Wagner (the “Associate Dean”).